 She developed an interest in computer programming at a young age, and met Bill Gates shortly after she started her job with Microsoft, according to the Independent.

-Melinda and Bill Gates have been married for 25 years.
-They have three children, Jennifer Katharine Gates, Rory John Gates and Phoebe Adele Gates.
+Melinda and Bill Gates were married for 27 years.
+They have three children, Jennifer Katharine Gates, 25, Rory John Gates, 21, and Phoebe Adele Gates, 18.

 Here’s what you need to know: